pchiorean/Indentz/lib/README.md

 | changeTo    | `string`  |         | New text.                        |
 | [wholeWord] | `boolean` | `true`  | Match whole words. *(Optional.)* |

 Replaces a text with another.
-Unicode characters must be escaped.
 Returns `true` if a replacement was made, `false` if not.

 #### Example